hashicorp/terraform-website/content/source/docs/enterprise/install/active-active.html.md

 #### Prepare Network

-There are two new considerations when thinking about ingress and egress:
+There are new access requirements involving ingress and egress:

-*   **Port 6379** (or the port the external Redis will be configured to use below) must be open between the instances and the Redis service
+*   **Port 6379** (or the port the external Redis will be configured to use) must be open between the nodes and the Redis service
-*   **Port 8201** must be open between the instances to allow Vault to run in [High Availability](https://www.vaultproject.io/docs/internals/high-availability) mode
+*   **Port 8201** must be open between the nodes to allow Vault to run in [High Availability](https://www.vaultproject.io/docs/internals/high-availability) mode
-*   **Port 8800** should be closed; since the admin dashboard is no longer available when running multiple nodes
+*   **Port 8800** should now be closed, as the Replicated Admin Console is no longer available when running multiple nodes

 #### Provision Redis